- Not AKC Recognized

 This crossbreed is smart, sometimes too much so for their own good just as both sides of their heritage.
 They can be clever and sneaky which can be cute at times and obnoxious at other times.

 In general, Chiweenies do very well with young children but only if they get plenty of attention and are not jealous.
 They do have the nature to be envious and can react accordingly.
+So small children need to be supervised around this breed.

 For that reason, they are not universally great with other household pets although they certainly can be worked with to become loving and tolerant, the jealousy will have to be thoroughly addressed.